oliverjrupprecht/LocalChat/README.md

 - The multithreaded implementation of model calls and large IO operations means that the UI remains snappy.

 **Requirements:**
 Users must have Ollama and Homebrew installed.
-Ollama should be running as a 'service' (daemon).
+Ollama should be running as a daemon.
+Personally, I use Homebrew's services functionality.

 **Installation:**
 This project is currently in development.